 Having obtained a stash of fleur de sel, you will want to use it carefully.
 For one thing, it is very delicate and will quickly dissolve, so it really should be added to a dish immediately before serving.
 You'll still taste it after it dissolves, but you won't see it or feel its distinctive texture.

-One interesting use of fleur de sel is sprinkling it on candies, for example caramels, or other sweet items, like creme brulee, which both heightens and contrasts the sweetness.
+One interesting use of fleur de sel is sprinkling it on candies, on caramels, or other sweet items, like creme brulee, which both heightens and contrasts the sweetness.

 It's best to store fleur de sel in a glass or porcelain container (i.e. a jar) with a lid.